us241098/speech_denoise/Readme.md

   - Use different sampling rates.
   - Use other architectures mentioned in the paper (RNNs, DNNs)
   - Dive into GAN and see its performance on the task.
+  - Use of different features like MFCC, CQT and others.